julielinx/julielinx.github.io/_posts/2020-11-19-47_trees_pruning.md

 ### Unlimited Tree

-The unpruned tree I created from the Iris Dataset is below.
+The unpruned tree I created from the Iris dataset is below.
 It has the following characteristics:

 - Depth = 5
 - Leaves = 8